marcelc63/loot-template/README.md

 # Included in the Template

-1. Contract that SuperSea used
+1. Contract that CoolCatsNFT used
+2. Complete commentary on core functions
-2. Deployment Script
+3. Deployment Script
-3. Testing Script
+4. Testing Script

 # Commands to use